ML: Train Model

 The Model Table

-Section titled “The Model Table”The step writes exactly one row with these columns:
+Section titled “The Model Table”The model table has these columns:

 | Column | Contents |